Orgvue

 Background

-Orgvue became a key data point in the global AI jobs debate when its survey of 300 HR managers found that 55% of business leaders admitted to making wrong decisions about AI-driven layoffs; a third had already rehired 25-50% of the roles they cut, and one in three employers spent more on restaffing than they saved.
-Forrester independently confirmed the 55% regret figure, predicting half the cuts will be quietly reversed, often offshore or at lower pay.
+Orgvue's survey of 300 HR managers put the first hard number on AI-layoff regret: 39% of leaders had made AI-driven redundancies, and 55% of those now judge the decision wrong; a third had already rehired 25-50% of the roles they cut, and one in three employers spent more on restaffing than they saved.
+Forrester independently confirmed the regret figure, predicting half the cuts will be quietly reversed, often offshore or at lower pay.

-The survey landed as broader evidence of AI-layoff miscalculation accumulated: Gartner forecast half of companies cutting customer-service staff for AI would rehire by 2027; Klarna publicly reversed its AI customer-service experiment after sharp satisfaction declines; and CFOs projected a ninefold surge in AI-attributed cuts for 2026.
-Orgvue's findings give enterprises a quantified cost of moving too fast on AI-driven restructuring — a counterweight to board-level pressure for rapid AI-headcount reduction.
+The survey landed as broader evidence of AI-layoff miscalculation accumulated: Gartner forecast half of companies cutting customer-service staff for AI would rehire by 2027, and Klarna publicly reversed its own AI customer-service experiment after sharp satisfaction declines.